 Students infected with certain diseases are not allowed to come to school while contagious.
 Parents of students with a communicable or contagious disease should notify the Headmaster for reporting to the health department.
-Among the more common of these diseases are the following:
+Common conditions for which students will be excluded from school attendance include but are not limited to:

+- Fever

+- Conjunctivitis

+- Fifth Disease

+- COVID-19

+- Influenza

+- Bacterial Meningitis

+- Hepatitis A

+- Impetigo

-Bacterial Meningitis, Hepatitis A, Impetigo, Ringworm of the scalp (tinea capitis) and Scabies.
+- Ringworm of the scalp (tinea capitis), and

+- Scabies.